adam-rumpf/combat-turtles/README.md

             self.shoot()
 ```

-To explain, it begins my importing `tc.tkturtle` and defining a class called `CombatTurtle` which extends `tc.tkturtle.TurtleParent`, as is required for all AI submodules.
+To explain, it begins my importing `game.tcturtle` and defining a class called `CombatTurtle` which extends `game.tcturtle.TurtleParent`, as is required for all AI submodules.

 The three static methods `class_name()`, `class_desc()`, and `class_shape()` define the turtle's name, brief description, and shape index, respectively.